allenai/allenact/docs/getting_started/running-your-first-experiment.md

 * With `-b projects/tutorials` we tell `allenact` that `minigrid_tutorial` experiment config file will be found in the `projects/tutorials` directory.
 * With `-m 8` we limit the number of subprocesses to 8 (each subprocess will run 16 of the 128 training task samplers).
-* With `-o minigrid_output` we set the output folder into which results and logs will be saved.
+* With `-o experiment_output/minigrid` we set the output folder into which results and logs will be saved.
 * With `-s 12345` we set the random seed.

-If everything was installed correctly, a simple model will be trained (and validated) in the MiniGrid environment and a new folder `minigrid_output` will be created containing:
+If everything was installed correctly, a simple model will be trained (and validated) in the MiniGrid environment and a new folder `experiment_output/minigrid` will be created containing:

 * a `checkpoints/MiniGridTutorial/LOCAL_TIME_STR/` subfolder with model weight checkpoints,
 * a `used_configs/MiniGridTutorial/LOCAL_TIME_STR/` subfolder with all used configuration files,